Ztrolix/ProjectWhitePebble/README.md

 # Project White-Pebble

+# WE ARE SLOWING PRODUCTION!
+We have slowed down production of the application because all of our source code was removed.

 # WE MAY BE SHUTTING DOWN!
 We are going to shut down due to the Unity blog post stating that they will charge fees for the use of your apps and games, so we are JOINING THE WAR!
 So we may not ever update again until Unity changes their system.
 We may go towards Unreal Engine or GoDot but for now are slowing all production down and we will shut down all downloads on the 1st of January, 2024.